-- Subject research guides - listing key subject and interdisciplinary databases indexing the published research literature.
+- Subject research guides - listing key subject and interdisciplinary databases indexing published research literature.

 - Popular bibliographic and citation databases

-- Theses and dissertations – a guide to locating Australian and international theses.
+- Theses – a guide to locating Australian and international theses.

-- Company and industry information – a guide to our business databases.
+- Company industry and country information – a guide to our business databases.

-- Inter-library Loans (graduate students & staff only) - access to books, journal articles, and other resources which are not available in our libraries.
+- Inter-library Loans (UoM students & staff only) - access to books, journal articles, and other resources which are not available in our libraries.